mark-casey/KPM/README.md

  - Log out and log back in for docker group changes to take effect

  - Set/override vars.
-These are primarily scoped to this repo and used in its Vagrantfile.
+These are primarily scoped to this repo and used in this Vagrantfile.
 They are used in configuring MAAS and $DPLYR_MGMTNET_IP, for example, is passed in to the kpm-kolla container and used as the docker registry push target when building container images with Kolla.
 While you may need to set these again for some things (perhaps you removed the kpm-kolla container and need to recreate it to rebuild container images and run a 'kolla-ansible upgrade'), these are NOT directly referenced in day-to-day cloud operation.
     ```
     export DPLYR_MGMTNET_IP='10.101.10.15'  # the SI host
     export MAASVM_IPMINET_IP='10.100.10.16'  # the MAAS VM's IP on the IPMI network